m9jiang/Remote_Sensing_Labeller/README.md

 It is written in Python and uses OpenCV for its graphical interface.
 Qt will be adopted in the furture versions.

+A brief tutorial can be found here: https://www.youtube.com/watch?v=CWerO7-YQCc

 ## Requirements

 - Ubuntu / macOS / Windows